stallman-j/ekonomR/vignettes/basic-cleaning_gcb.md

 # Download

-We'll be downloading and cleaning country-level emissions data from the Global Carbon Budget, which you can learn about [here](https://globalcarbonbudget.org/).
+We'll be downloading and cleaning country-level greenhouse gas emissions data from the Global Carbon Budget, which you can learn about [here](https://globalcarbonbudget.org/).

 It's often helpful to list the filename explicitly and then paste together the rest of the URL for downloading.
-This allows you to just define the filename up at the top and *soft-code* (by referring to `gcb_filename` rather than the actual text string) than copying and pasting everywhere we need it.
+This allows you to just define the filename up at the top and *soft-code* (by referring to `gcb_filename` rather than the actual text string) than copying and pasting all over the place.